TrueBlocks/trueblocks-core/src/tools/getTokenBal/README.md

 - `addresses` must start with '0x' and be forty characters long
 - `block_list` may be space-separated list of values, a start-end range, a `special`, or any combination
-- this tool retrieves information from the local node or the ${FALLBACK} node, if configured (see the documentation)
+- this tool retrieves information from the local node or the ${FALLBACK} node, if configured (see documentation)
 - if the token contract(s) from which you request balances are not ERC20 compliant, the results are undefined
 - if the queried node does not store historical state, the results are undefined
 - `special` blocks are detailed under `whenBlock --list`